SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 ## Upload your Dataset

-After completing these steps you will have uploaded and published datasets in SAP Data Intellegence.
+After completing these steps you will have uploaded and published datasets in SAP Data Intelligence.

 1. Click on 'Metadata Explorer'
 <br>![](/exercises/ex1/images/Ex01_Part02_01.png)